Part-time jobs and work experience

 Hopefully you are reading this because you have found a part-time job – if so, congratulations!
 If not, please keep reading as the information is still relevant to you.

-As you start work there are a few rights and responsibilities to be aware of, which will ensure that you that have a good experience as a student employee.
-We have tried to summarise a few here, but you can find much more detailed information via the ‘Useful Links’ page on the NASES website and please don’t hesitate to contact us in the Student Jobshop if you need any further help or information.
+As you start work there are a few rights and responsibilities to be aware of, which will ensure that you that have a positive experience as a student employee.
+We have tried to summarise a few here, but you can find much more detailed information via the ‘Useful Links’ page on the NASES website and please don’t hesitate to contact us if you need any further help or information.

 How many hours?